gih425/geo411--Multiple-Regression/README.md

 # **Reflection**

-This project demonstrated how model specification significantly impacts results.
-Small changes, such as transforming variables and selecting more appropriate predictors, can greatly improve model performance and interpretation.
-It also highlighted the importance of checking assumptions rather than relying solely on statistical output.
+This project demonstrated how model variables may impacts results.
+Small changes can improve model performance and interpretation.
+It also proved the importance of checking assumptions rather than relying on statistical output.